Constructive feedback: Why it is important and how to give it

 Giving feedback that is positive and constructive assists in building up an open dialogue between managers as well as employees.
 If managers provide unbiased feedback, then this can also help build trust between both parties.
 By embracing positive feedback, you can have the opportunity to understand each other better, therefore also improving communication between you and your employees.

-To make it even easier and simpler to communicate as well as collaborate with your team, you can use PoofHub as it is an all-in-one work management and team collaboration tool.
+To make communicating and collaborating with your team even easier and simpler, you can use PoofHub, as it is an all-in-one work management and team collaboration tool.
 Here is how you can use ProofHub to give constructive feedback:

 2. Constructive criticism helps clarify expectations

-The process of providing positive feedback includes recognizing any weaknesses or issues your employees are having and offering solutions to those conflicts.
+Providing positive feedback includes recognizing any weaknesses or issues your employees are having and offering solutions to those conflicts.
 As of this procedure, employees can know how project managers anticipate them to perform their jobs.
-Therefore, this employee feedback works as directing employees and making sure that they fulfill those expectations in the future.
+Therefore, this employee feedback works as a direct guide to employees and makes sure that they fulfill those expectations in the future.

 3. It helps in continuous learning